UBC-MDS/mathdistops/CONTRIBUTING.md

 ### Documentation

-Your project could benefit from additional documentation, whether integrated into the official documentation, included in docstrings, or shared through various platforms such as blog posts and articles.
+Our project could benefit from additional documentation, whether integrated into the official documentation, included in docstrings, or shared through various platforms such as blog posts and articles.

 ### Feedback